Teaching Fellow in Culture, Media and Creative Industries

 - Urban and architectural theory

-Richard’s research is situated at the intersections of contemporary art, film and architecture, with particular interests in cultural studies, urban studies and American Studies.
+Richard’s research is situated at the intersections of contemporary art, film and architecture, with particular interests in cultural studies, urban studies and museum studies.
 Developed from his doctoral research, his first book, The Architecture of David Lynch (Bloomsbury, 2014), places Lynch’s films within a broader history of media and architecture.

 - Richard Martin and Lucy Scholes, ‘Archived Desires: Eyes Wide Shut’, in Stanley Kubrick: New Perspectives, eds.
-Peter Krämer, Tatjana Ljujic and Richard Daniels (London: Black Dog, 2015)
+Peter Krämer, Tatjana Ljujic and Richard Daniels (London: Black Dog, 2015), pp.342-356.

 Expertise and public engagement

 Richard’s teaching is closely informed by his research in contemporary art, film and architecture, as well as his engagement with arts and cultural institutions.
-He has taught a range of modules in literary studies, visual culture and media studies.
+He has taught a range of modules in visual culture, arts management, literary studies, and media studies.

-In 2009, he organised the Tate Modern symposium ‘Mapping the Lost Highway: New Perspectives on David Lynch’, and recent speaking engagements have included talks and panel discussions at the Victoria and Albert Museum, the Barbican, the BFI, the Photographers’ Gallery, the Royal Institute of British Architects, and the Science Museum.
+Recent speaking engagements have included talks and panel discussions at the BFI, the ICA, the Royal Academy, the Photographers’ Gallery, the V&A, the Royal Institute of British Architects, and the Science Museum.